 There’s a line of elm trees across the street from my flat.

 I love those trees.
 Their branches are directly opposite my lounge window, and I sometimes watch as birds and the odd squirrel hop about in them.

 They turn an otherwise ordinary urban street into something more alive and positive.
-Especially now, during lockdown.
+Especially now, after the pandemic.